top of page

 About 12 miles south of Hattiesburg is the Mississippi Armed Forces Museum at Camp Shelby.

-Honoring Mississippi servicemen and women of all branches and those trained in the state during war, the exhibits and objects share their stories.
+Honoring Mississippi servicemen and women of all branches, as well as those trained in the state during times of war, the exhibits and objects share their stories.

 Coolidge National Medal of Honor Heritage Center